-(a) The department shall:
+1 (a) The department shall:

-- (1) Extend Medicaid coverage to pregnant women and their newborn infants to 185 percent of the federal poverty level and to provide coverage up to 1-year postpartum care, effective July 1, 2021, or as soon as federal approval has occurred. - (2) As provided under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Public Law 99-272, the Sixth Omnibus Budget Reconciliation Act (SOBRA), Public Law 99-509, and the Omnibus Budget Reconciliation Act (OBRA), Public Law 100-203, effective July 1, 1988, infants shall be included under Medicaid coverage with all children eligible for Medicaid coverage born after October 1, 1983, whose family incomes are at or below 100 percent of the federal poverty level and continuing until such children reach the age of eight years. - (3) Elect the federal options provided under COBRA, SOBRA, and OBRA impacting pregnant women and children below the poverty level: Provided, That no provision in this article shall restrict the department in exercising new options provided by or to be in compliance with new federal legislation that further expands eligibility for children and pregnant women. - (4) The department is responsible for the implementation and program design for a maternal and infant health care system to reduce infant mortality in West Virginia.
+(1) Extend Medicaid coverage to pregnant women and their newborn infants to 185 percent of the federal poverty level and to provide coverage up to 1-year postpartum care, effective July 1, 2021 or as soon as federal approval has occurred.

+(2) As provided under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Public Law 99-272, the Sixth Omnibus Budget Reconciliation Act (SOBRA), Public Law 99-509, and the Omnibus Budget Reconciliation Act (OBRA), Public Law 100-203, effective July 1, 1988,

+8 infants shall be included under Medicaid coverage with all children eligible for Medicaid coverage 9 born after October 1, 1983, whose family incomes are at or below 100 percent of the federal 10 poverty level and continuing until such children reach the age of eight years.

+(3) Elect the federal options provided under COBRA, SOBRA, and OBRA impacting pregnant women and children below the poverty level: Provided, That no provision in this article shall restrict the department in exercising new options provided by or to be in compliance with new federal legislation that further expands eligibility for children and pregnant women.

+(4) The department is responsible for the implementation and program design for a maternal and infant health care system to reduce infant mortality in West Virginia.
 The health system design shall include quality assurance measures, case management, and patient outreach activities.
 The department shall assume responsibility for claims processing in accordance with established fee schedules and financial aspects of the program necessary to receive available federal dollars and to meet federal rules and regulations.

-(5) The department shall increase to no less than \$600 the reimbursement rates under the Medicaid program for prenatal care, delivery, and post-partum care.
-The department will extend these same reimbursement rates to doulas employed in the delivery process.
+(5) The department shall increase to no less than \$600 \$1,000 the reimbursement rates under the Medicaid program for prenatal care, delivery, and post-partum care. birth and delivery services, and include at minimum two prenatal visits, and two postpartum visits.
+An additional four visits may be provided in any combination of prenatal and postpartum, with reimbursement rates at \$125 each.